22/11 7:30 PM

 It's little wonder De Ligt was being showered in praise and accolades from a young age, after all he had broken a number of records before being crowned the most exciting young player on the continent.

-He became the club's youngest ever full debutant when he started against Willem II in a cup match just a month and nine days after his 17th birthday, and marked the occasion by finding the back of the net after just 25 minutes.
-At the time that made De Ligt the club's second youngest scorer behind just Clarence Seedorf and he went on to be the youngest player to captain Ajax and to lead any team in a UEFA Champions League knockout match when he took the armband against none other than record European conquerors Real Madrid at 19 years and 186 days old in February 2019.
+He became Ajax's youngest-ever full debutant when he started against Willem II in a cup match just a month and nine days after his 17th birthday, and marked the occasion by finding the back of the net after just 25 minutes.
+At the time that made De Ligt the club's second youngest scorer behind just Clarence Seedorf, and he went on to be the youngest player to captain Ajax and to lead any team in a UEFA Champions League knockout match when he took the armband against none other than record European conquerors Real Madrid at 19 years and 186 days old in February 2019.

 4) Record breaker - Part II

 Handed his senior debut for the Netherlands against Bulgaria in 2018 FIFA World Cup qualifying, De Ligt became his country's youngest full debutant and youngest player to represent the nation since 1931.
-He has gone on to collect 38 caps for the Oranje and started the final as Netherlands lost to Portugal in the inaugural UEFA Nations League in 2019.
+He has gone on to collect 45 caps for the Oranje and started the final as Netherlands lost to Portugal in the inaugural UEFA Nations League in 2019.
 He scored his second goal for his country against England in the semi-finals, while he opened his Netherlands account against Germany in March that same year.
+EURO 2024 is his third major tournament after EURO 2020 and the 2022 World Cup.

 De Ligt (l.) has joined up with Serge Gnabry (r.) at Bayern, having previously met on the international stage. - ODD ANDERSEN/AFP via Getty Images